Skip to content

 Rejected

-Rank by popularity, ratings, and taste preferences — the standard recipe app approach that maximizes engagement and browsing time
+Rank by popularity and taste preferences — standard recipe app approach

 Chosen

-Rank by number of expiring ingredients used — prioritizing 'what saves you the most money tonight' over 'what sounds best'
+Rank by number of expiring ingredients used — 'what saves you money tonight' over 'what sounds best'

 Fudie isn't a recipe app — it's a waste reduction tool that uses recipes as the mechanism.
-Ranking by taste preferences encourages browsing (and buying more ingredients).
-Ranking by expiry urgency encourages action on what you already have.
-Each recipe card shows a dollar amount saved ('Save $4.20 by using these tonight'), turning the recipe decision from 'what do I want?' into 'what saves me money?'
+Each card shows a dollar amount saved, turning the decision from 'what do I want?' into 'what saves me money?'

 Impact